Literature / Dianetics

 Dianetics has examples of the following tropes:

 - Arc Words: Survive!

-- Artistic License – Medicine: Let's just say that most of Hubbard's theories about mental health were first rejected by the scientific/medical community in the 1950s and, today, are rejected by them as a whole, and leave it at that.
+- Artistic License – Medicine: Let's just say that most of Hubbard's theories about mental health were first rejected by the scientific/medical community in the 1950s, and they haven't garnered any more acceptance to this day, and leave it at that.